- CrashPlan for Small Business

 - Corrects a rare issue in which changes made from Organizations > Action Menu > Device Backup Defaults may not save properly if changes were also made from Organizations > Action Menu > Edit.

 - The Device Overview, Users Overview, and Plans Overview pages now display correctly when accessed from the Safari browser in Private Mode.

-- Improves clarity of the CrashPlan PRO "Cancel Your Subscription" confirmation message on the Account Information page.
+- Improves clarity of the CrashPlan for Small Business "Cancel Your Subscription" confirmation message on the Account Information page.